wp-plugins/blip-slideshow/readme.txt

 * Bundled with Slideshow-1.3.1

 == Upgrade Notice ==

+= 0.3 =
+Thanks for beta testing!
+Now with Slimbox and Flickr support

 = 0.2 =
 Thanks for beta testing!
 New options! center, link and resize.